Niclas Engelin

-Drömriket, a project started by Niclas and drummer Magnus "ADDE" Andreasson (Hardcore Superstar), together with vocalist Ralf Gyllenhammar (Mustasch) and Jonas Slättung (bass and vocals), released their self-titled debut album "Drömriket" in May 2014 in Sweden.
+Drömriket, a project started by Engelin and drummer Magnus "Adde" Andreasson (Hardcore Superstar), together with vocalist Ralf Gyllenhammar (Mustasch) and Jonas Slättung (bass and vocals), released their self-titled debut album in May 2014.

+At the end of 2018 it was announced that Engelin would not perform the live shows at In Flames upcoming tour due to "health issues", with former Megadeth guitarist Chris Broderick as a replacement (initially only for a live).
+Since then, Engelin did not make any live and media performances with the band.

-In October 2021, it was announced that Niclas would reunite with former In Flames bandmates Jesper, Peter Iwers, and Daniel Svensson, along with Dark Tranquility vocalist Mikael Stanne, in a new project named The Halo Effect.
+In October 2021, it was announced that Engelin would reunite with former In Flames bandmates Jesper, Peter Iwers, and Daniel Svensson, along with Dark Tranquility vocalist Mikael Stanne, in a new project named The Halo Effect.

+After almost four years of Engelin's absence, later in November 2022, an interview with band's frontman Anders Friden revealed that Engelin had actually parted ways with In Flames.
+The guitarist himself has neither confirmed nor given any public announcement about his departure, with an exception of several statements between 2019 and 2021 that he is still in the band, but when he was asked the same question in 2022, Engelin refused to answer.